Farnswithy History, Family Crest & Coats of Arms

 Another reference states: "This place probably derives its name from the AngloSaxon word Fearn; the fern plant formerly overran the land, and still grows abundantly in the neighbourhood. " Other spelling variants for the hamlet in these early years included Farneworth and Farnewrth in 1278; and Ffornword in 1282.

 There is another Farnworth in Cheshire in the Borough of Halton, and this latter town was also influential in the family's history as Leising de Farnewurd was listed there in the Pipe Rolls of 1185.

 Early History of the Farnswithy family

-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farnswithy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farnswithy research.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farnswithy History in all our PDF Extended History products and printed products wherever possible.

 Farnswithy Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Farnswithy family name include Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.

 Early Notables of the Farnswithy family (pre 1700)